gnowoel/exphbs/README.md

 </html>
 ```

-And an page template as below:
+And a page template as below:

 ```html
 <h1>Hello world!</h1>
 ```

-The result of rendering the page would be:
+The resulting HTML of the rendered page would be:

 ```html
 <!DOCTYPE html>